Chemotherapy; my top lifestyle and self care tips for staying physically strong and nurturing your mental well being throughout.

 Create your own unique, healing journey, stay strong and don’t give up.
 There is an end in sight, just keep going, one step at a time.

-If you enjoyed reading this, you may also like my articles “answering the questions I had when I was diagnosed” and “was having breast cancer a gift“.
+If you enjoyed reading this, you may also like my articles “answering the questions I had when I was diagnosed”, “was having breast cancer a gift“, and “sugar and breast cancer.”

 For more support and information about breast cancer and chemotherapy, head over to Breast Cancer Now.